ansys/pyansys-dev-guide/doc/source/coding_style/beyond_pep8.rst

             raise AttributeError('assignmaterial is deprecated.
 Use assign_material instead.')

         def assign_material(self, obj, mat):
-            """Assign a material to one or more objects.
+            """Assign a material to one or more objects."""
             ...